cursey/kanan/README.md

 mod go into the `./scripts/` directory and delete it, or add the name of the feature (BitmapFont for example) to `disabled.txt`.

+## Known issues
+* The WindowsAppearFaster patch seems to cause crashes in certain locations.
+Disable it if you encounter this issue.

 ## Credits
 Credits to Blade3575 for the Bitmap font patch.

+## Contributions
 Patches provided by QewQew
 * ElfLagFix
 * NPCFastText
 * OneClickRevive
 * WindowsAppearFaster

-Also thanks to all contributors!
+Thanks to all contributors!